Information about yellow fever disease, vaccines and recommendations for vaccination from the Australian Immunisation Handbook

 However, vaccination can be considered case by case.
 This needs to take into account factors such as risk of exposure and level of immunocompromise.
 See Vaccination for people who are immunocompromised.

 People who are immunocompromised may not mount a sufficient immune response after vaccination.
 They may also be at risk of vaccine-related adverse events.
 However, few studies have assessed yellow fever vaccine immunogenicity in people who are immunocompromised (see Vaccine information).
-Only thymus disorders have been associated with serious adverse events.
-See Adverse events.

 People with thymus disorders